 Royds rose to become a Director of Physical Training and Sports in the Royal Navy, then Commodore of the Royal naval Barracks at Devonport and Rear-Admiral in 1926.
 At this time he retired from the Navy to become a Deputy Commissioner of the Metropolitan Police, London.
-He held this position until his sudden death of a heart attack during a rehearsal for the Strauss ball at the Savoy Hotel.
-He was knighted in 1929 and promoted to Vice-Admiral, retired in 1930.
+He held this position until his sudden death of a heart attack in 1931 during a rehearsal for the Strauss ball at the Savoy Hotel.
+He was knighted in 1929 and promoted to Vice-Admiral, he had retired in 1930.

 Received by email: